-Nearly $100,000 in Marshall Community Foundation Scholarships Offered to Adults.
+Nearly $85,000 in Marshall Community Foundation Scholarships available to Non Traditional Students.
 Deadline May 1

 MARSHALL, Mich.—The Marshall Community Foundation offers scholarships for adult students pursuing education and or technical training beyond high school.
 These opportunities are made possible by the generosity of donors, family and friends of the community.

-The Clyde & Marian Connelly Music Scholarship is available to former graduates of Branch, Barry, Calhoun, Eaton, Ingham, Jackson, and Kalamazoo counties who are in their third through fifth year of college.
-Applicants must show continued education in music, with a preference given to those with a music related major or minor.
-Previous recipients are eligible to reapply, but no more than three annual awards per person.
-A minimum GPA of 2.5 is required.
+The Clyde & Marian Connelly Music Scholarship is awarded to former graduates of Michigan High Schools who are in their third through fifth year of college.
+Applicants must show continued education in music, with a preference given to those with a Music related major or minor.

-The Marshall Community Foundation Scholarship: Awarded to non-traditional student(s), defined as adults who are returning or have returned to college after a lapse of one or more years.
+The Marshall Community Foundation Scholarship and the Network Vivian Lusch Memorial Scholarship are awarded to non-traditional students, defined as adults who are returning or have returned to college after a lapse of one or more years.
 Eligible applicants must reside in the Marshall area, prove financial need, and demonstrate leadership skills, strong work ethic and a proven desire to be active members of their communities.
-A minimum 2.0 GPA is required.
-Previous recipients are eligible to reapply.

 The Foundation is proud of its focus on education and the scholarships it administers.
 Complete descriptions and eligibility requirements are outlined in greater detail on our website, www.marshallcf.org, or can be obtained by contacting the Marshall Community Foundation at (269) 781-2273 or email [email protected].